srindrakanti/Wearever/README.md

 Requirements:
 Python 3.9.2
-python packages pyowm, scikit-learn, django
+python packages pyowm, scikit-learn, django, django-allauth VS Code
-VS Code

 How to Run:

 1. Setup a virtual environment with django using this tutorial: https://code.visualstudio.com/docs/python/tutorial-django
-2. Install required python packages mentioned above.
+2. Install required python packages mentioned above, and set this python as your interpreter.
 3. Relocate to the .\Wearever\wearever directory.
 4. In the terminal use "python manage.py runserver".
 5. In browser, go to localhost:8000.